Dr. Alex Roberts

 Behind Lightside

-He is currently licensed to practice in Florida and Missouri, as well as credentialed to provide virtual services in 42 states via PSYPACT.
+I’m licensed in Florida and Missouri, as well as credentialed to provide virtual services in 42 states via PSYPACT.

 • Comprehensive psychoeducational assessment (IEP and 504 plans)